Upload your resume. In seconds you get a 0–100 ATS score, a breakdown by parser dimension, and a prioritized list of every fix.

 You mix ‘Mar 2022’ and ‘03/22’.
 Standardize on MMM YYYY.

-Header art breaks contact-info parsing on iCIMS.
+Header art can hide contact info from ATS parsing.
 Move email and phone to the body.

 What we test